rhhzero/FAML/README.md

 useful to you here as well.
 Once again, BENCHMARK FOR YOUR TARGET HARDWARE FIRST!
 I take no responsibility for anything you do with the code provided here.

+As a final note, I've omitted error checks for the sake of performance.
+If you know that your input will fall within a given valid range (as is often the case), then this is for the better.
+However, if you do not have that guarantee, it is quite trivial to add the error checking yourself to any single one of these methods.
+Enjoy!